arthurelmes/e84_aelmes/README.md

-GRACE Data eXplorer (GDX).
+Welcome to the GRACE Data eXplorer (GDX).

+You can run this program with Python by running entry_point.py, or directly from __main__.py See conda environment definition files for linux and windows: e84_linux.yml and e84_win.yml to set up appropriate conda environments based on OS.

+Compiled binary executables are also available by request.

-Author Arthur Elmes.
+Author Arthur Elmes arthur.elmes@gmail.com
 Created 6/2021.
 BSD License, see LICENSE file for details.